sparkymat/argon/README.md

 ## Usage

-The `Maxim` module provides a `state_machine` class method which expects the following args (as demonstrated by the example below).
+The `Argon` module provides a `state_machine` class method which expects the following args (as demonstrated by the example below).

 ```ruby
   class Report